Cisco SDWAN Demo

 Exploitation Commands

-set RHOST <IP>: Sets the target IP address.
+set RHOST: Sets the target IP address.

 exploit or run: Executes the exploit against the target.